ianksalter/Sail/src/en/1_Preface.md

 However I had to admit that if you had suggested 15 years ago that I would one day live on a boat that I had sailed from the UK to Portugal, I would have thought you were mad, precisely because I held that exact view that sail boats were a passion of the very rich.
 I learned otherewise thanks to the kindness of another, who invited me onto their boat and showed me the ropes and taught me a great deal else in the process.

-In January of 2018 was idley chatting with my Belgium friend Stéphane.
+In January of 2018 my Belgium friend Stéphane were chatting idly.
 We set on a boat, probably his, beers in hand talking about why we liked spending time on the water. ....